openedx/edx-documentation/en_us/olx/source/directory-structure.rst

 * `XBlock directories`_
 * `edX Platform Directories`_

 See :ref:`The Structure of edX-Insider` for information on how a specific OLX course is structured.

+See :ref:`Example of OLX for a Studio Course` for information on how a course exported from edX Studio is structured.

 ****************************************